Security breaches and their business impact make the headlines frequently, underscoring the need for more stringent security.

-While threats continue to grow in frequency and sophistication, companies still resort to costly point solutions to address specific threats rather a systemic approach.
+While threats continue to grow in frequency and sophistication, companies still resort to costly point solutions to address specific threats rather than a systemic approach.

 Managing exponential growth in controls can be a costly nightmare.

 With an on-premises solution, security protection procedures for hardware, operating systems and applications are manual and prone to human error.
 In the cloud, that process can be automated.
-Automating security procedures allows Microsoft to address security threats on a large scale and reduce the risk of data breach from employees.
+Automating security procedures allows Microsoft to address security threats on a large scale and reduce the risk of data breaches from employees.

-When you move to Office 365 you resolve these questions, and more, by sharing burdens such as endpoint protection and identity and access management with Microsoft and Penntech IT Solutions as trusted partners, while completely shifting the burden of application- and network-level controls, host infrastructure, and physical security.
+When you move to Office 365 you resolve these questions, and more, by sharing burdens such as endpoint protection and identity and access management with Microsoft and Penntech IT Solutions as trusted partners while completely shifting the burden of application- and network-level controls, host infrastructure, and physical security.

 If you’re looking to take advantage of the cost savings and security advancements available in the cloud, Office 365 is a great place to start.

 Once data began going digital, authorities realised a need to protect it.
 Thus, data privacy rules and regulations are created…

 Technology vulnerabilities are an unfortunate side effect of innovation.
 When software companies push new updates, the code often has weaknesses….